-From painting on public spaces to showcasing their work on the world stage, these best street artists of our times have come a long way.
+From what some may call vandalism to showcasing their work on the world stage, the best street artists of our times have come a long way.

-In 2020, British street artist Banksy’s Show Me The Monet – his take on Monet’s Bridge over a Pond of Water Lillies – fetched £7.5 million (US $9.8 million) at an auction in London.
+In 2020, British street artist Banksy’s Show Me The Monet – his take on Monet’s Bridge over a Pond of Water Lillies – fetched £7.5 million (HK$80,296,500) at an auction in London.
 The latest in a series of high-end auctions of works by the street artist, it was Banksy’s second-most expensive artwork ever sold.

 And he is not the only street artist raking in the big bucks at auctions.
-French artist Invader’s Vienna – a mosaic of black and blue tiles – sold for €356,200 (around US $431,340) at a 2019 auction in Paris.
+French artist Invader’s Vienna – a mosaic of black and blue tiles – sold for €356,200 (approximately HK$3,262,827) at a 2019 auction in Paris.

 A phenomenon that traces its origins to the 1960s US, street art is now one of the most notable forms of commentary on culture, society, religion, human rights and politics.
 We look at some of the best and most famous street artists of our times who have brought in their unique perspectives and styles.